+What are the best bento lunch boxes for kids?
 With so many kids bento-style lunch box choices out there, it can be really overwhelming to figure out the right one for your child!
 I’ve spent a lot of time doing the research and testing a ton of options so you don’t have to.
 Below are 5 questions you should ask yourself before purchasing a lunch box as well as reviews on the bento-style lunch boxes we own and use.
+Please don’t hesitate to leave a comment or question below.
+I’m happy to help!

 My boys have been going to daycare or preschool at least a couple days a week since they were very little, so over the years I’ve acquired quite a collection of bento lunch boxes.
 I’ve also worked with some companies that have gifted us a few additional lunch boxes, but all my reviews are based on our use of the products and are completely honest.